-Because the global economy is changing at an accelerated scale, scope, and speed, our workforce and education systems must become more flexible and effective at building the region's workforce.
-As skill demands have shifted, higher levels of post-secondary training -- as well as additional training throughout a career -- have become necessary for individuals to succeed in the job market.
-Providers of education and training are also expected to shorten the time to degree, to give students flexibility to intersperse learning and earning, to meet the needs of a growing share of English language learners, and to balance the remedial education and skills training for employment today with the foundational knowledge for a longer-term career.
+A key missing component in data-driven approaches is information on education and training programs that do not lead to an accredited degree.
+Providers are increasingly expected to shorten the time to credential, to give students flexibility to intersperse learning and earning, to meet the needs of a growing share of English language learners, and to balance the remedial education and skills training for employment today with the foundational knowledge for a longer-term career.
 Several non-traditional education strategies have already emerged as providers test new models to deliver learning and boost outcomes.
 Yet serious challenges exist to delivering these programs.
-For example, recent research has called the transferability and economic value of many sub-baccalaureate certificates into question.
-97
+For example, recent research has questioned the transferability and economic value of some sub-baccalaureate certificates.

-In a more competitive economy, capturing opportunities for regional economic growth requires well-informed analysis, diligent forecasting, and timely response to shifts in the labor market.
+In a more competitive economy, capturing opportunities for regional economic growth requires well-informed analysis, diligent forecasting, and responsiveness to shifts in the labor market.
 In a broad universe of education and workforce development programs, demand-driven strategies depend on having the systems in place to evaluate the economic outcomes of participants and to assess diverse program elements.
 On a programmatic scale, educators and training providers often lack the ability to gauge their programs' efficacy or long-term value because of data gaps on education and employment outcomes.
 On a regional scale, workforce funders often lack necessary information to align program elements and underused capacity of existing programs.
-Numerous state and local systems capture data consistent with reporting requirements under the Workforce Innovation and Opportunity Act (WIOA) -- a 2014 federal effort to support strategies that reflect changing economic conditions.
+Numerous state and local systems capture data consistent with reporting requirements under WIOA, a 2014 federal effort to support strategies that reflect changing economic conditions.
 But because these data systems remain disconnected, inconsistent across service providers, and incomplete, they often lack sufficient information to coordinate regional systems.

 In many ways, the Chicago region has been a national leader in integrating workforce and education data.
-The Chicago Cook Workforce Partnership's Career Connect and the Illinois Longitudinal Data System both combine information across numerous programs to improve services for residents, employers, and public and private workforce funders.
-These initiatives have provided a foundation for regional cooperation on WIOA implementation, emphasizing the central role that integrated data systems play in pursuing unified planning, partnership development, and sustainable funding.
-Such tools are especially important given a renewed national focus on evidence that workforce investments properly serve populations who face barriers to accessing or sustaining employment.
+The Chicago Cook Workforce Partnership's Career Connect and Illinois Longitudinal Data System both combine information across numerous programs to improve services for residents, employers, and public and private workforce funders.
+These initiatives have provided a foundation for regional cooperation on WIOA implementation, emphasizing the central role that integrated data systems play in pursuing unified planning, partnership